-Litigation has the advantage that legal liability will determined and the court's decision is binding, unless challenged through a further court case.
-Litigation is expensive both in terms of the preparation costs and the costs associated with hearing the case.
-It will generally take place in a court which is open to the public and press, so preventing any confidentiality.
+Litigation has the advantage that a settlement will be determined and the court's decision would be binding, unless the insurer seeks and is granted leave to appeal.
+Litigation can be expensive both in terms of the preparation costs and the costs associated with hearing the case.
+It will generally take place in a court which is open to the public and press, so preventing confidentiality for either party.

+Question 4 - Learning Outcome 4 (20 marks)

 You are a claims handler for a liability insurer.

-One of your policyholders, KS Ltd, is a building contractor.
-KS Ltd have notified you of a claim which occurred on one of their building sites to John, a 27-year-old plumber.
-John fractured his hip and ankle after slipping on a wet floor following a spillage of liquid.
-John has made a claim against KS Ltd.
+One of the insurer's policyholders, KS Ltd, is a building contractor.

+KS Ltd have notified you of an incident that occurred on one of its building sites resulting in personal injury to John, a 27-year-old plumber.

+John fractured his ankle after tripping on debris left on the building site.

+KS Ltd understand that John has appointed a solicitor and will make a claim against KS Ltd for compensation for his injury and all associated financial losses.

 You have established that cover is applicable under KS Ltd's employers liability policy.
-It has been six months since the accident and John is still unable to return to work or carry out household tasks.
+Initial investigations indicate that liability for the accident is likely to attach to KS Ltd. You are now required to set an initial reserve for this claim.

-- (a) Explain briefly five of the most common heads of claim which John is likely to pursue and the method of assessment of each by the insurer.
-(10) - (b) Describe five types of evidence the insurer may seek in order to assess the claim that may be presented by John.
+- (a) Explain briefly five of the most common heads of claim that John is likely to pursue.
+(10) - (b) Describe five types of evidence that you may seek in order to assess the likely heads of claim to be presented by John.
+(10)